-An eight-bit register that sets the position of the internally generated clamp.
+An 8-bit register that sets the position of the internally generated clamp.

-When Clamp Function (Register 0Fh, Bit 7) = 0, a clamp signal is generated internally, at a position established by the clamp placement and for a duration set by the clamp duration.
-Clamping is started (Clamp Placement) pixel periods after the trailing edge of Hsync.
+When EXTCLMP (Register 0Fh, Bit 7) = 0, a clamp signal is generated internally, at a position established by the clamp placement and for a duration set by the clamp duration.
+Clamping is started (Clamp Placement) an integral number of pixel periods after the trailing edge of Hsync.
 The clamp placement may be programmed to any value between 1 and 255.
-Values of 0, 1, 2, 4, 8, 16, 32, 64, and 128 are not supported.
+Values of 0,1,2,4,8,16,32,64,128 are not supported.